reTHINK-project/specs/tests/discovery/readme.md

 # IMaDS

-show funtionality to be used by the USER (not developer) step by step with screenshots

-register and use discovery and addressbook

-## Testbed Setup
+This section describes the usage of components involved in the IMaDS discovery and registry framework.
+This includes registration with discovery services, using the Addressbook application, and using the framework to connect to a contact.

-### Discovery
+## Discovery

-### Addressbook
+## Addressbook

 The Addressbook is a web based application included in the ReThink runtime that allows users to maintain one's identity.
 The Addressbook is reachable in the browser at localhost.
 The main screen shows a list of contacts and means to query for and add users: